 Key stage 3

 Year 7 and 8 students study a combined Science course which covers all appropriate aspects of Biology, Chemistry and Physics.
-This work is vital in underpinning GCSE level study, focusing on development of investigative skills and scientific knowledge.
+This work is vital in underpinning GCSE level study, focusing on the development of investigative skills and the gaining of scientific knowledge.
 Students are encouraged to develop skills whilst enhancing their understanding of the Universe.

 The majority of students in years 9, 10 and 11 follow this pathway.
 This course builds on skills developed throughout Key Stage 3.
 Terminal examinations are held in June of Year 11.
 Although a “Combined Science” qualification Biology, Chemistry and Physics topics are taught separately by specialist teachers.
 This qualification can be used to access further study at A-level.